Lisa Westcott Wilkins: Career

 Westcott Wilkins' first job was director of operations at Museum of the Earth at Ithaca (2003-2005), then she worked at the University of Rochester as a Chief Development Officer (2005–2007).
 She then moved to the UK where she was the Editor of Current Archaeology in 2007 and remained in post until 2010 when she undertook a Clore Fellowship – an arts and culture leadership training programme – where she was the first archaeologist to undertake the programme.
 As part of this Westcott Wilkins undertook a placement as Project Manager for the Evaluation of the 2012 Cultural Olympiad where she was influenced to develop a public engagement evaluation methodology which later underpinned the work of DigVentures, the company that Westcott Wilkins founded shortly thereafter.
-Since 2012 Lisa has been the Founder and co-CEO of DigVentures where she has pioneered the use of crowdfunding, crowdsourcing and digital methods to increase access and opportunities for non-specialists to engage in archaeological practice and research.
+Since 2012, Lisa has been the Founder and co-CEO of DigVentures where she has pioneered the use of crowdfunding, crowdsourcing and digital methods to increase access and opportunities for non-specialists to engage in archaeological practice and research.

 Personal life

-Lisa has a passion for walking and dogs and one of her proudest moments at DigVentures was in 2012 when their resident Site Dog, Fergus, was interviewed for the Radio 4 Today Programme.
+In 2012 when the resident Site Dog of DigVentures, Fergus, was interviewed for the Radio 4 Today Programme.
 All DigVentures Site Dogs have their own staff profiles on their website and they have pioneered Dog Cams.